Access to Health Care (Now closed)

 • Older people

-Christchurch Community Partnership worked with the BU PIER (Public Involvement in Education & Research) Partnership using their community researcher model to upskill volunteers to enable them to facilitate and lead engagement activities with older people (many who have poor mental ill health and/or mobility issues).
+Christchurch Community Partnership worked with the BU PIER (Public Involvement in Education & Research) Partnership to upskill volunteers to facilitate and lead engagement activities.

-CoCreate Dorset CIC worked with individuals with poor mental health through Forum Theatre, a structured performance method that encourages active problem-solving.
+CoCreate Dorset CIC worked with individuals in Bournemouth, Christchurch, Poole and Weymouth with poor mental health through Forum Theatre, using a structured performance method that encourages active problem-solving.

 Home Start Wessex volunteers lead engagement activities with families with young children, including families affected by poverty.

-Nigerian Communities in Dorset engaged with black people through focus groups and one-to-one engagement activities working with BU student volunteers.
+Nigerian Communities in Dorset (a not-for-profit community networking group) engaged with people of black ethnicity through focus groups and one-to-one activities supported by BU student volunteers.

-Poole Communities Trust used creativity to stimulate conversation in Bourne, Branksome and Turlin Moor – working with a local illustrator to create a comic strip highlighting the barriers and challenges.
+Poole Communities Trust used creativity to stimulate conversation and engagement in the community.
+They worked with a local illustrator to create powerful imagery highlighting the barriers and challenges they explored.